teaghan/playlab-courses/README.md

 3. **Create Course Content**
    - For each section:
      - Add a title and overview
-     - Use the built-in editor to create content
+     - Use the built-in editor to create content OR upload a PDF, which will represent that section
      - Get AI assistance while writing
      - Preview your content in real-time